streamr-dev/network/docs/docs/streamr-network/brubeck-network/run-a-node.md

 See [Docker's documentation](https://docs.docker.com/engine/reference/commandline/logs/) to learn more about how to use the `docker logs` command.

 ## The npm approach
 If you don’t have Node.js installed, install it using [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) or manually from the [Node.js site](https://nodejs.org/en/download/).
-The Broker requires at least Node.js version 18.x.
-Once installed, you can download, configure, and start the Streamr Broker.
+The Streamr Node requires at least Node.js version 18.x.
+Once installed, you can download, configure, and start the Streamr Node.

 ### Step 1: Install the latest version using npm
 -   Run `npm install -g streamr-broker@latest` to download and install the package.
 You may need administrative access to run this command.